thenrikie/tsp/README.md

 ## To change the port

-You can change to forwarding port to something else other than 3000 by change the docker-compose.yml file
+You can change to forwarding port to something else other than 3000 by changing the docker-compose.yml file

 ```
     ports: